Bachelor

 The course (3 teaching hours per week) aims to provide students with a profound understanding of the classical works and research traditions of economic sociology, as well as labor and industrial sociology.
 By engaging with foundational theories, participants will be enabled to recognize and critically reflect on the significance of these approaches in the context of current societal challenges and developments.
 A comprehensive understanding of the dynamics and complexity of modern labor and economic processes is intended to be fostered.
 The course thus provides students with an opportunity to deepen their theoretical knowledge and sharpen their analytical skills regarding the examination and evaluation of current social phenomena.
 In the exercise sessions, students have the opportunity to reflect on, deepen, and discuss the lecture contents.

-Processes of change within organizations require a careful approach to dealing with employees in practical business contexts.
-The aim of the seminar (2 teaching hours per week) is to reflect on relevant leadership approaches and concepts for guiding change processes and to promote learning transfer through the practical application and testing of leadership tools.
-The event aims to prepare students for their future role as leaders, particularly through the use of simulations.
-Within this framework, students are expected to identify and implement their own relevant topics for seminar papers.
-The seminar takes place as a block event.
+Change processes in organizations require careful handling of employees in everyday business practice.
+The aim of this seminar (2 SWS) is to reflect on relevant management approaches and concepts for supporting change processes and to promote knowledge transfer through the application and practical testing of leadership tools.
+The course serves to prepare students for their future role as managers, in particular through the use of simulations.
+The seminar takes place as a block course and is concluded with an oral examination in the form of a 30-minute interview.
+Admission to the ILIAS course is mandatory for participation in the examination.
+Registration via HohCampus is not sufficient.

-The seminar in the internal management profile is part of the Digital Business Management and Sustainability & Change programs.
-Registration for DBM students is done through ILIAS, and selection is based on a "first come, first serve" principle.
-The number of participants is limited, and once this limit is reached, a waiting list is created.
-If places become available at the beginning of the semester, individuals from the waiting list will be admitted following the same principle.
+DBM students can register via ILIAS in the course ‘Leadership in Practice (WiSe 25/26, 5606-231)’ and selection will be made on a first come, first served basis.
+The ILIAS course will be available from 15 September 2025.
+The number of participants is limited; once this limit is reached, a waiting list will be created.
+If places become available at the beginning of the semester, people on the waiting list will be moved up according to the same principle.

-Registration for S&C students is done through the central allocation by the program management.
+S&C students is done to through the central allocation by the program management.